Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 1. Creating new mappings: Press button `Add mapping`
 2. Updating existing mapping: Press the pencil in the row of the relevant mapping
 3. Deleting existing mapping: Press the "-" icon in the row of the relevant mapping to delete an existing mappings

-After every change the mappings is automatically updated in the mapping cache of the microservice.
+4. Importing new mappings
+5. Exporting defined mappings

+To change a mapping it has to be deactivated.After changes are made the mapping needs to be activated again.
+The updated version of the mapping is deployed automatically and applied immediately when new messages are sent to the configure mapping topic.

 #### Define mappings from source to target format (Cumulocity REST format)